OVERCOME EVIL WITH GOOD (Part 2)

 When Elisha rose early in the morning and went out, there was Syrian army surrounding the city with their horses and chariots.
 Elisha, unlike his servant who was afraid, was fearless and unshaken because he knew that the army of heaven that was with him was far greater and mightier than the Syrian army.

 Any born-again believer today who is fretting over the threat, the power, the plan or plot of his enemies is certainly unaware of God’s supreme power and abiding presence with him; “For He Himself has said, “I will never leave you nor forsake you.”
 (Heb.
 13:5 NKJV).

-1 Those who trust in the LORD Are like Mount Zion, Which cannot be moved, but abides forever.
+1 Those who trust in the LORD Are like Mount Zion, which cannot be moved, but abides forever.

 Having asked God to strike the Syrian army with blindness, Elisha then led the blind army to the city of Samaria and delivered them into the hand of the King of Israel.

-Like many believers today, the King of Israel thought of nothing else other than to kill and destroy all his enemies delivered into his hand.
+Like many believers today, the King of Israel thought of nothing else other than to kill and destroy all his enemies delivered into his hands.
 But Elisha restrained him, and then taught and demonstrated to him the best way to deal with his enemies.